 They may not be aware of the inherent dangers the job involves, and lack of proper safety training may make matters worse.
 In a situation where even regular employees lack proper safety training, the amount of risk that student workers might be exposed to is unimaginable.
 Recently, on a construction site on Highway 272 in Missouri, a 16-year old worker lost his life in a crane accident.

 Preventable Accidents on Construction Sites

-It is the duty of construction companies to provide proper safety training and protective gear to their workers, and to ensure that all the equipment are in proper working condition.
+It is the duty of construction companies to provide proper safety training and protective gear to their workers and to ensure that all the equipment is in proper working condition.
 However, companies often fail to comply with this, and it results in unfortunate accidents.
 On June 24th, the authorities received a call regarding an accident on a construction site.
 Witnesses reported that they saw a worker struck by a malfunctioning crane.
-The Sheriff’s department reported that the accident occurred when the boom of the crane broke off and hit the worker.
+The Sheriff’s Department reported that the accident occurred when the boom of the crane broke off and hit the worker.

 The High Risk of Working on Construction Sites

 Kansas City Missouri workers’ compensation lawyers feel that workers in the construction sector are particularly susceptible to work-related injuries.
 In 2012, as many as 183,000 workers at constructions sites were injured.
 In the same year, 775 had died in job-related accidents on construction sites.
 Unfortunately, every year, more work-related injuries are reported in the construction sector compared to most other industries.

 The Occupational Safety and Health Administration (OSHA) has termed four categories of construction-related injuries – the fatal four because they make up almost 60% of all construction worker deaths.
 These four construction worker injuries are falls, electrocutions, “struck by an object,” (as in the case of this 16-year old worker) and “caught in between.”